 Our operating results continue to be impacted by the Home Affordable Modification Program ("HAMP") and the GSEs' Home Affordable Refinance Program ("HARP").
-During the first three months of each of 2016 and 2015, we were notified of modifications that cured delinquencies that had they become paid claims would have resulted in approximately \$117 million and \$153 million, respectively, of estimated claim payments.
+During the first six months of each of 2015 and 2016, we were notified of modifications that cured delinquencies that had they become paid claims would have resulted in approximately \$335 million and \$262 million, respectively, of estimated claim payments.
 Based on information that is provided to us, most of the modifications resulted in reduced payments from interest rate and/or amortization period adjustments.
-Approximately 3% and 8% of the modifications resulted in principal forgiveness in each of the first three months of 2016 and 2015, respectively.
+Approximately 8% and 5% of the modifications resulted in principal forgiveness in each of the first half of 2015 and 2016, respectively.

-In 2015 and the first quarter of 2016, approximately 16% and 12%, respectively, of our primary cures were the result of modifications, with HAMP accounting for approximately 66% and 62% of the modifications in each of those periods, respectively.
+In 2015 and the first half of 2016, approximately 16% and 14%, respectively, of our primary cures were the result of modifications, with HAMP accounting for approximately 66% and 64% of the modifications in each of those periods, respectively.
 Although the HAMP and HARP programs have been extended through December 2016, we believe that we have realized the majority of the benefits from them because the number of loans insured by us that we are aware are entering those programs has decreased significantly.

 HARP allows borrowers who are not delinquent but who may not otherwise be able to refinance their loans under the current GSE underwriting standards, to refinance their loans.
 We allow HARP refinances on loans that we insure, regardless of whether the loan meets our current underwriting standards, and we account for the refinance as a loan modification (even where there is a new lender) rather than new insurance written.

-As of March 31, 2016, approximately 13% of our primary insurance in force had benefited from HARP and was still in force.
-We believe that we have realized the majority of the benefits from HARP because the number of loans insured by us that we are aware are entering HARP has decreased significantly.
+As of June 30, 2016, approximately 12% of our primary insurance in force had benefited from HARP and was still in force.

-As shown in the following table, as of March 31, 2016 approximately 22% of our primary risk in force has been modified.
+As shown in the following table, as of June 30, 2016 approximately 21% of our primary risk in force has been modified.